COS301-SE-2023/FridgeToPlate/README.md

 ## Development Team

 ### Ryan Trickett
 A final year Computer Science student at the University of Pretoria.
 I am a fast learning and passionate developer with interests in DevOps, Backend Technologies and Data Security.
-Technology and innovation inspire me to develop and create, not only applications but software that impacts peoples lives positively.
+Technology and innovation inspire me to develop and create software that impacts peoples lives positively.

 <a href="https://github.com/ryanbasiltrickett">
     <img alt="ion" src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" />